-Depreciation expense for the three months ended September 30, 2023 and 2022 was \$10.1 million.
-The recognition of a full three months of depreciation expense in the three months ended September 30, 2023 from acquisitions that were completed during the three months ended September 30, 2022 was offset by the impact of property dispositions.
+Depreciation expense for the three months ended September 30, 2023 and 2022 March 31, 2024 was \$10.1 million, compared to \$10.5 million for the same period in 2023, a decrease of \$0.4 million.
+The recognition of a full three months of depreciation expense in the three months ended September 30, 2023 decrease primarily resulted from acquisitions that were completed during the three months ended September 30, 2022 was offset by the impact of three property dispositions, disposition transactions during 2023.